android606/ultimate_mcp_server_windows/README.md

 </div>

-## What is LLM Gateway?
+## What is Ultimate MCP Server?

-LLM Gateway is an MCP-native server that enables intelligent task delegation from advanced AI agents like Claude 3.7 Sonnet to more cost-effective models like Gemini Flash 2.0 Lite.
+Ultimate MCP Server is an MCP-native server that enables intelligent task delegation from advanced AI agents like Claude 3.7 Sonnet to more cost-effective models like Gemini Flash 2.0 Lite.
 It provides a unified interface to multiple Large Language Model (LLM) providers while optimizing for cost, performance, and quality.

 ### The Vision: AI-Driven Resource Optimization

-At its core, LLM Gateway represents a fundamental shift in how we interact with AI systems.
+At its core, Ultimate MCP Server represents a fundamental shift in how we interact with AI systems.
 Rather than using a single expensive model for all tasks, it enables an intelligent hierarchy where:

 - Advanced models like Claude 3.7 focus on high-level reasoning, orchestration, and complex tasks
 - Cost-effective models handle routine processing, extraction, and mechanical tasks